docker-archive/dcus-hol-2016/docker-cloud/README.md

 Congratulations!
 You have successfully deployed an application and configured it to automatically redeploy any time changes are pushed to its GitHub repo.

 This completes the Docker Cloud lab.

+In this lab you learned how to configure a node with Docker Cloud, create a service from the Docker Cloud jumpstart images, and then deploy this service to your own node using the Docker Cloud UI.

+Next, you defined an end-to-end CI/CD pipeline by configuring Docker Cloud autobuilds and then configured the application to automatically redeploy any time changes are pushed to its GitHub repo.

+Feel free to continue to explore additional features of Docker Cloud!